AndreNeves97/AndreNeves97/README.md

 <table>
 <td><img src="./profile-avatar.jpg" alt="André Neves"></td>
 <td>
-Senior software engineer and tech lead with 5 years of experience, specialized in front-end and mobile development.
+Senior software engineer with more than 5 years of experience, specialized in front-end and mobile development.
 Interested in other technology subjects such as backend development, data engineering, and machine learning.

 - Collaborated to fix more than 30 bugs that were critical to user experience;
 - Collaborated with the backend team to improve an endpoint response time by 99%;